-Blessed Sacrament Catholic School is fully accredited by the Texas Catholic Conference Education Department (TCCED) under the umbrella of the Texas Education Agency (TEA).
-The most recent accredited status was granted by TCCED on May 6, 2009.
+Blessed Sacrament Catholic School is fully accredited by the Texas Catholic Conference Bishops Education Department (TCCED) under the umbrella of the Texas Education Agency (TEA).
+The most recent accredited status was granted by TCCED in May 2018.
 Each year, the school is required to submit an Annual Report for Continued Accreditation to TCCED ensuring the Blessed Sacrament Catholic School is following required policies and guidelines.